 We are midway to 6 weeks into the New Year, just when half of those with fitness New Year resolutions will completely bail on sticking with them.

 I had to check in on how you are doing with your own New Year’s healthier lifestyle resolutions.

 How do you plan on removing any fitness resolutions stumbling blocks that may come up?
 Do you have a contingency plan?

 If you aren't sure how to comment on this story, click here.

-Sticking To Your New Year Dream Fitness Resolutions? by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Are You Sticking with Your New Year’s Fitness Resolutions? by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.